oap-project/pmem-spill/README.md

    In this case file systems are generated for 2 numa nodes, which can be checked by "numactl --hardware".
 For a different number of numa nodes, a corresponding number of namespaces should be created to assure correct file system paths mapping to numa nodes.

-- Make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) library installed on every cluster worker node.
-Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v1.0.0-spark-3.0.0/libmemkind.so.0) for x86 64bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
+- Make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1) library installed on every cluster worker node.
    The Memkind library depends on `libnuma` at the runtime, so it must already exist in the worker node system.
    Build the latest memkind lib from source: